Fiz-Victor/about-me/docs/about.md

 ## 🔭 About me

-An average high school student ♂️ (in school), living in China 🇨🇳 16 y/o
+An average high school student ♂️ (in school) 16 y/o

 - 🌎 GMT+8
 - 🏁 Language